Tokyo · Operators

 Entry routes for Tokyo operators.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American buyer, then launches it into market.
+GMA rewrites the offer, proof, price story, website, and sales material for the American buyer, then launches the work.
 Common first engagement when a single US product line or US JV is the immediate scope.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for Tokyo operators whose US subsidiary has been running for years and now needs full architectural rebuild, including ahead of an expat country head transition.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Tokyo parent groups running several US product lines, multiple US subsidiaries, or post-acquisition integration of a US brand into a Tokyo group identity.

 See the Partnership →